WhatsApp: Switzerland

 In December 2021, the Swiss army banned the use of WhatsApp and several other non-Swiss encrypted messaging services by army personnel.
 The ban was prompted by concerns of US authorities potentially accessing user data for such apps because of the CLOUD Act.
 The army recommended that all army personnel use Threema instead, as the service is based in Switzerland.

 Zambia

 In August 2021, the digital rights organization Access Now reported that WhatsApp along with several other social media apps was being blocked in Zambia for the duration of the general election.
 The organization reported a massive drop-off in traffic for the blocked services, though the country's government made no official statements about the block.

 Saudi Arabia

 The Saudi Central Bank (SAMA) has prohibited local banks from using instant messaging applications like WhatsApp for customer communication.
 This decision aims to enhance data security and protect customer information.

+Russia

+In Russia, authorities increased pressure on WhatsApp in late 2025.
+On 28 November 2025, officials warned of a potential full ban on the service.
+On 11 February 2026, the Russian government fully blocked WhatsApp, which had at least 100 million users in the country until recently, citing its alleged failure to comply with domestic regulations concerning extremist content and state oversight requirements.

+As per the BBC report, the decision had been made "due to Meta's unwillingness to comply with the norms and the letter of Russian law".
+Meta could resume operations, if it complies with the law and enters into dialogue.